 Click on the Configuration Package object for more details:

-The installed package preview includes such details as the package name, installed version, vendor, installation date, last update, and description.
+The installed package preview includes such details as the package name, installed version, vendor, installation date, last update, dependent packages, or shows which packages depend on the current package, and description.

 Optionally, the installed packages might have dependent packages and vice-versa:

 - Uninstall Package: removes the changes that were added to the system when the Configuration Package was initially installed.

 - Export: Export the Configuration Project data in a .zip file.

 - History: View the history of all the Configuration Project related transactions.
 You can filter the transactions by date, attribute, user and/or transaction type.